-I have been a Certified ScrumMaster since February 2011.
-Like many ScrumMasters I my Project Management background began working primarily with Waterfall methodologies.
+I earned my CSM in February 2011, CSPO in December 2011, and my CSP in May 2014.
+Like many Scrum practitioners, my Project Management background began working primarily with Waterfall methodologies.
 I was a huge advocate of PMI and the PMBOK guide, but kept hearing about this mystical "Agile" methodology.
 When I began researching Agile in 2010, I found that many of the advantages written about Agile were tied directly to the areas my projects consistently struggled with using Waterfall.

 In early 2011 I joined Qpay, Inc as a ScrumMaster (also in South Florida).
 They were in the early stages of implementing Scrum, so it was a great opportunity to get in at the ground floor.
 The main difference at Qpay was it wasn't one person, or one small department implementing Scum.
 Starting with a very strong CIO there was buy-in and full engagement from the executive level down.
 With everyone focused on the same goal the implementation Scrum was quite successful.
 One of the great things about the Scrum environment at Qpay was the implementation of Scrum was never really "over".
 We continued to evolve and improve our Scrum processes throughout my tenure there.
 We were never satisfied with having a status quo, and always strived to improve.
 I feel very proud and fortunate to have been a part of Qpay for those years.